Scientific Name

 How to Grow and Care for Haworthiopsis limifolia var. ubomboensis

 Light: H. limifolia var. ubomboensis thrives in semi-shaded positions.
 Brighter light conditions are needed to bring out the leaf coloration.
-Any window in your home or office is likely to be an appropriate setting for this succulent.
+Any window in your home or office will likely be an appropriate setting for this succulent.

 Soil: Use a commercial potting soil specially formulated for succulents or make your own well-draining potting mix.